Skip to Content

 How to Forage For Supplies?

-A rustic, elegant cabin feel emerged as I began decorating the farmhouse.
+As I began decorating the farmhouse, a rustic, elegant cabin feel emerged.
 So, on Sunday afternoon, Brad and I went foraging for supplies.

-It was a beautiful day, and the autumn leaves were falling like snowflakes.
+It was a beautiful day, and the autumn leaves fell like snowflakes.

 We gathered a large basket of pinecones and magnolia leaves from around our property.
 I decided that a Christmas Wreath using natural elements combined with the deer antler skull would be a stylish addition to the dining room.